smarter-sh/community/contributors/guide/pull-requests.md

   Pull Requests or obscuring authorship).
 - If a linter *is not* enabled, then it might not be important enough.
-- If the check is performed by third party tools which are not integrated in the Kubernetes CI or proprietary, file a bug or start a discussion about it first.
+- If the check is performed by third party tools which are not integrated in the Smarter CI or proprietary, file a bug or start a discussion about it first.

 Such Pull Requests are often large and thus hard to review.
-When the linter enforces some opinion or policy, then this is not necessarily something that applies to Kubernetes.
-Kubernetes uses the formatting rules enforced by Go.
+When the linter enforces some opinion or policy, then this is not necessarily something that applies to Smarter.
+Smarter uses the formatting rules enforced by Go.
 Stricter rules like specific usage of [whitespace](https://golangci-lint.run/usage/linters/#whitespace) or using [standard library constants](https://golangci-lint.run/usage/linters/#usestdlibvars)